Showing results in Classics Reviews [Show all channels]

 • Renault 9 and 11 (1981 - 1988) (Classics Reviews)

 The Renault 9 and 11 were an attempt by the company to build a conventional range of cars with true international appeal - hopefully banishing memories of the quirky and hard to sell 14.
-The four-door R9 saloon arrived first in late 1981, and promptly won the European Car of The Year award
+The four-door R9 saloon arrived first in late 1981, and promptly won the European Car of The Year award - but despite this, it was an anonymous effort that had gone down in history in representing one of Renault's fallow periods.

 • Renault 20 and 30 (1975 - 1984) (Classics Reviews)

 When the Renault 30TS was launched in March 1975, it was the largest engine from the French manufacturer since WW2.
-The 2.7-litre PRV-powered five-door hatchback was a deliberate move upmarket that proved to be spectacularly mis-timed, thanks to the after-effects of the 1973 Energy Crisis
+The 2.7-litre PRV-powered five-door hatchback was a deliberate move upmarket that proved to be spectacularly mis-timed, thanks to the after-effects of the 1973 Energy Crisis.

 • Renault 15 and 17 (1972 - 1980) (Classics Reviews)

 The existence of the Renault 15 and 17 is attributable to the success of the Ford Capri.
 Once it became clear that Ford's Euro-sized Pony car was a substantial hit, rival manufacturers founf themselves scrambling to produce rival cars.
-In Renault's case, the obvious course of action was to spin

 • Renault Corale Prairie (1951 - 1955) (Classics Reviews)

 The Renault Colare Prairie might have sounded exciting, but it was actually rather mundane – it was introduced in 1951 to fill a gap in the Renault range.
-It was a stopgap estate car cobbled togther from components in the Renault parts bin to sit alongside
+It was a stopgap estate car cobbled togther from components in the Renault parts bin to sit alongside the large Fregate saloon until an estate version of that car subsequently appeared in 1955.

 • Renault 21 Turbo and Quadra (1988 - 1993) (Classics Reviews)

 The Renault 21 Turbo was one of the unsung heroes of the performance saloon market of the 1980s.
 It arrived on the crest of a wave from France that included the Citroen BX 16V and Peugeot 405 Mi16, but the Renault outgunned both.
-When La Regie bolted on a turbo the 2.0-litre 21 saloon

 • Renault 9 and 11 Turbo (1984 - 1988) (Classics Reviews)